Slow Complexification: 2. Geometry and Physics of AdS -Kerr

 which, again, involves $G_5$; but the specific angular momentum, $\mathfrak{j}_{\textsf{BH}}$,

 does not.

 Notice that the parameter $a$ has no direct physical meaning; but equation (\ref{G}) can be solved for it as a function of the actual physical parameter, $\mathfrak{j}_{\textsf{BH}}.$ Henceforth we regard $a$ as this function.

-Notice too that our earlier restriction, $a/L < 1,$ can easily be shown to imply (and to be implied by) $\mathfrak{j}/L < c.$ This shows that $cL$ has a definite physical significance\footnote{In addition, $L$ always has a quite different physical interpretation in the general gauge-gravity duality: its value is fixed by the string length scale $\ell_s$ and by the 't Hooft coupling parameter $\lambda$, through the relation ${\ell_s^4\over L^4}\;=\;{1\over \lambda}.$ Finally, of course, $L$ is one of the parameters which determine geodesic deviation in the bulk spacetime.
-Unfortunately, none of these observations gives us, in practice, a way to compute the actual numerical value of $L$ in a given problem; but we can put bounds on it.} as an \emph{upper bound on the specific angular momentum}.
+Notice too that our earlier restriction, $a/L < 1,$ can easily be shown to imply (and to be implied by) $\mathfrak{j}_{\textsf{BH}}/L < c.$ We propose to interpret this holographically in the simplest way: when $\mathfrak{j}_{\textsf{BH}}/L$ is close to $c$, this means that the vorticity of the boundary matter is so large that parts of it are moving at speeds close to that of light.
+We will discuss this further, below.

-This has the following crucially important consequence: there are \emph{two} distinct senses in which an AdS$_5$-Kerr black hole may be said to rotate ``rapidly''.
-The first is the one familiar from the asymptotically flat case: ``rapid'' rotation means that the black hole is close to being extremal.
-But now we see that ``rapid'' rotation can mean that the specific angular momentum is close to its maximal value, $cL$.
-The two senses are independent, because one can fix the Hawking temperature (see below) at some large value (as indeed we will do when we discuss the QGP) and still increase $\mathfrak{j}$ upwards until it nearly reaches this maximum.
-This new definition of ``rapid'' rotation is the one we will use exclusively in this work: our black holes are never extremal or indeed near-extremal\footnote{This means, in particular, that the arbitrarily small rates of complexification we will later discover cannot be prevented by means of an appeal to Cosmic Censorship or to the Weak Gravity Conjecture \cite{kn:motl,kn:kats}.}.
+The requirement that $\mathfrak{j}_{\textsf{BH}}/L$ should be bounded by $c$ has the following crucially important consequence: there are \emph{two} distinct senses in which an AdS$_5$-Kerr black hole may be said to rotate ``rapidly''.
+The first is the one familiar from the asymptotically flat case: ``rapid'' rotation means that the black hole is close to being extremal, which in physical terms means that its Hawking temperature is extremely small.
+But now we see that ``rapid'' rotation can also mean that the specific angular momentum, scaled by $L$, is close to its maximal possible value, $c$.
+The two senses are independent, because one can fix the Hawking temperature at some large value (as indeed is necessary when we discuss the QGP) and still increase $\mathfrak{j}_{\textsf{BH}}/L$ upwards until it nearly reaches $c$.
+This new definition of ``rapid'' rotation is the physically relevant one in this case, and it is the one we will use exclusively in this work: our black holes are never extremal or indeed near-extremal\footnote{This means, in particular, that the arbitrarily small rates of complexification we will later discover cannot be prevented by means of an appeal to Cosmic Censorship or to the Weak Gravity Conjecture \cite{kn:motl,kn:kats}.}.